capozzic1/portfoliov2/README.md

-This is the second version of my portfolio  site.
+This is the second version of my portfolio site at lucidwebdream.com.

-Notes for self:

-move media queries to views, review styling
+It is made with Angular 4/5, Bootstrap, Sass, and uses quite a bit of flexbox CSS.